mwhitemfldm/zxara_PK/README.md

 ## Usage

-In a Python shell import the model library. *Emphasis on the underscore in the library name*.
+Run directly in a Python shell. *Emphasis on the underscore in the library name*.

 ```python
 python -m pkmodel_zxara